smartface/sketch-export-tool/README.md

 -   Double-click on smartface.sketchplugin
 # Instructions

-After openning Sketch design click the plugins , select the **smatface**
+After opening Sketch design click the plugins , select the **smatface**

  - **Window** ( The window you can set the objects setting such as smarface type, name , class , layout , export e.t.c.  )
  - **Export All** ( Export the all pages )